timescale/pgai/docs/vectorizer-api-reference.md

 You use `ai.indexing_default` to use the platform-specific default value for indexing.

 On Timescale Cloud, the default is `ai.indexing_diskann()`.
 On self-hosted, the default is `ai.indexing_none()`.
+A timescaledb background job is used for automatic index creation.
+Since timescaledb may not be installed in a self-hosted environment, we default to `ai.indexing_none()`.

 #### Example usage